 Richard (Rick) Joswick (Managing Director, Global Oil) develops PIRA’s outlook for crude and products pricing, refinery margins, and inter-regional supply balances.
 He authors PIRA's monthly European Oil Market Forecast and participates in special projects and multi-client studies, including Bottom of the Barrel: An Updated Outlook for Residual Fuel Oil (2012).
 He joined PIRA in 2004 after a 20-year stint with ExxonMobil in supply logistics, planning, refining, and research.
 Most recently, he was responsible for Exxon's near-term oil market forecast.
 Prior to this position, he focused on trading and logistics, refining economics, and heavy oil upgrading and, as part of his work, developed information systems in these areas.
 Rick has MS and BS degrees from Rutgers University in chemical engineering.

 Frederick W.A.
-(Bill) Fuller (Senior Director, Global Oil) has over 35 years of energy forecasting and analytical experience.
+(Bill) Fuller (Senior Director, International Oil) has over 35 years of energy forecasting and analytical experience.
 During his 30-year tenure with Exxon International, Bill was the Advisor to Exxon’s Industry Group, providing briefings to supply management, and analyzing and forecasting oil market trends.
 In sales and marketing, Bill negotiated oil prices on sales to Exxon affiliates, established posted prices in the Caribbean and Asia, and oversaw tanker operations.
 Bill holds a BS chemical engineering from Cornell University

-Peter Jaquette (Senior Director, Global Oil Group) oversees PIRA’s World Energy Demand Model and is the coordinator of the Planning for Tomorrow study series.
+Peter Jaquette (Senior Director, Global Oil) oversees PIRA’s World Energy Demand Model and is the coordinator of the Planning for Tomorrow study series.
 Peter joined PIRA in 2007 with more than 25 years of experience in corporate strategic planning and economic consulting, including 14 years with ARCO and nine years with Weyerhaeuser, where he was involved in evaluating cellulosic ethanol and other energy projects.
 Peter has a B.A. in economics from Swarthmore College and an M.A. in economics from Stanford University.

 Ira B. Joseph (Executive Director, International Gas) manages PIRA’s European Natural Gas Service.
 Ira joined PIRA in 1999 after working as director of Business Development at SageMaker, Inc., an enterprise information portal that provides a platform for integrating internal and external energy content.
 Prior, Ira held positions at Energy Intelligence Group (EIG) for over a decade, as Senior Editor of Petroleum Intelligence Weekly and Editor-in-Chief of World Gas Intelligence.
 He has authored several books on crude oil marketing and natural gas, including versions of EIG’s International Crude Oil Market Handbook and World Gas Handbook.
 Ira holds an MA in International Economics from Johns Hopkins School of Advanced International Studies

-Dan Klein (Senior Director, International Coal) oversees PIRA’s International Coal Retainer Service.
+Dan Klein (Managing Director, International Coal) oversees PIRA’s International Coal Retainer Service.
 He is responsible for the International Thermal Coal Market Forecast and International Coal Markets Scorecard, and he contributes to the U.S. Coal Market Forecast.
 Prior to directing the International Coal Service, Mr. Klein was a member of PIRA’s North American Electricity team.
 He has a BA in economics from Calvin College.

 Roman Kramarchuk (Managing Director, Emissions and Clean Energy) heads up PIRA's Greenhouse Gas Emissions and North American Environmental Markets services.
 He joined PIRA in 2005, coming from the U.S. EPA’s Clean Air Markets Division, where he was extensively involved in the development of the CAIR and CAMR (Mercury) Rules and the BART Guidelines.
 His previous experience includes work with PA Consulting / PHB Hagler Bailly, where he evaluated strategies regarding power sector fuel choice, allowance purchases, and capital investments in pollution control equipment and advised on power plant development and acquisition, transmission expansion and asset valuation.
 He has a MPP from the Kennedy School of Government at Harvard and a BA in economics and BSE in system engineering from the University of Pennsylvania.